 Bursaries

 INSOL International is committed to supporting its members by providing access to high quality educational programmes and events.
-As part of this commitment, we continue to support greater diversity and inclusion across the restructuring and insolvency profession through the INSOL International Bursary Scheme.
+As part of this commitment, we continue to support greater diversity and inclusion across the restructuring and insolvency profession through the INSOL International Bursary and Awards Scheme.

 • Nastascha Harduth (INSOL Fellow, Cliffe Dekker Hofmeyr, South Africa);